 No. The law is that social security benefits are not regarded as an asset which will be divided in the divorce judgment, however, the income your spouse actually receives from social security should be considered regarding maintenance obligations (and support if applicable).

 Take a marriage in which the husband and wife are seventy years old, they have been married for forty-five years, they are both retired and both receiving social security.
 How will the court divide the assets and incomes?

-There are insufficient appellate court cases with a fact scenario as above so I can make a prediction.
-My sense of fairness is, under the circumstances, the court ruling should be that the parties will have equal assets and equal incomes, so the party with a higher income, because of higher Social Security benefits and higher pension benefits, would be paying maintenance to the other.
-One might start with the Illinois maintenance guidelines but in very long term marriage cases there may be excellent arguments that the guidelines should not apply.
+There are insufficient appellate court cases, especially after the enactment of the Illinois maintenance guidelines, to accurately predict.
+From a sense of fairness, there may be an argument that there should be a deviation from the maintenance guidelines such that maintenance in a very long-term marriage should come closer to equalizing incomes.
+This would mean that the party with a higher income, because of higher Social Security benefits and higher pension benefits, would be paying maintenance to the other.
+Thus, one might start with the Illinois maintenance guidelines.
+But in very long-term-marriage cases there may be excellent arguments that the guidelines should not apply.

-The Gitlin Law Firm uses the term indefinite maintenance generally rather than permanent maintenance because permanent maintenance is not permanent — it is modifiable on a substantial change in circumstances.
+The Gitlin Law Firm was responsible for the change in Illinois law in using the term indefinite maintenance rather than permanent maintenance.
+This was done because what had been called permanent maintenance is not permanent—it is modifiable on a substantial change in circumstances.
 And it terminates if one of the above events occurs: the death of either party, the remarriage of the recipient or the recipient’s cohabiting with another person on a resident, continuing conjugal basis

 Assuming the combined gross income is under $500,000 and there is an entitlement to maintenance (and certain other conditions are met), the “starting place” is that maintenance generally is indefinite maintenance (or maintenance paid for the length of the marriage).